 Agriculture production historically has consistently increased in productivity despite experiencing decreases in the number of farmers, farms and planted acres.
 The number of farmers has increased in the region, while the number of crop acres has declined for the period.
 Despite this, the region has experienced an increase in the production of every crop except for wheat, barley, and sorghum.
-Farms, rural residents and urban residents value working landscapes for their productive potential, but also for many other attributes that agricultural lands provide.
+Farms, rural residents and

+Urban residents value working landscapes for their productive potential, but also for many other attributes that agricultural lands provide.
 The number of acres dedicated to crop production has declined in seven of the thirteen counties over the period.
-In the worst case Crowley County declined by 23% in the number of acres dedicated to crop production, while the greatest increase of production acres was in Costilla County.
+In the worst case Crowley County declined by 23% in the number of acres dedicated to crop production, while the greatest increase in production acres was in Costilla County.

 9.13 Summary and overview of cattle operations and value of sales increased over the period.
 Likewise the value of sales increased over the decade.
-Statewide, the dollar amount received from cattle and calves sold has increased over the observation period, while decreasing in the region.
-The number of cattle operations throughout the state and the region also increased over the period by 7% and 5%, respectively.